edunuzzi/go-xrate/README.md

 }
 ```

-In case when a exchange does not returns a specific field, it is set to it's 'falsy' value.
+In the case of a exchange not supporting a specific field, we return it with a 'falsy' value.
 (E.g. float32 -> 0.0)

 ## TODO
 - [ ] More Exchanges (From both Brazil and other countries)